vbabua/deeplearning-specialization-coursera/README.md

 ### **Disclaimer**

-The solutions uploaded in this repository are only for reference when you got stuck somewhere.
+The solutions uploaded in this repository are only for reference when you get stuck somewhere.
 Please do not copy paste the code while doing the assignemnts of this specialization.